So you’ve never done West Coast Swing before? Well here’s a little primer to help you get started.

 - Dance up… and down.
 We know it’s intimidating, but go ahead and ask the better dancers in the room.
 Dancing with more skilled dancers is a great way to get better and experience the dance at a higher level.
 But also be sure to ask someone who isn’t as skilled as you – you’ll help someone else have a good time while also getting an opportunity to strengthen your own dancing.

-We ask that all new students take the Fundamentals class at least twice (two full monthly series) before moving up.
+We ask that all new students take the Fundamentals program at least twice (two cycles of our three-month series, for a total of six months of class) before moving up.
 The goal is to get a strong grasp of the material and build a solid foundation for great dancing.
 Once you get comfortable with the fundamentals, you’ll be ready to expand your dancing and move up.
 With permission from the instructor, you’re welcome to take our Intermediate WCS class at 7:00pm.
 In this class you’ll learn more advanced patterns, techniques, and concepts, expanding your repertoire of moves and learning to dance to the music while ensuring it all feels good for your partner.
 If you’ve passed out of the Fundamentals class, we invite you to continue taking it free of charge because we want you to keep working on your fundamentals, while also dancing with and welcoming the newer students.
 (Many of our Intermediate students take both classes concurrently.)
 To supplement your education and get more personalized instruction, you can also take private lessons.

 West Coast Swing is arguably the most difficult partner dance to master.
 While no dance is closer to walking, there’s a lot to learn in order to really maximize one’s potential in the dance.
 Here’s some advice as you move along on your WCS journey: